-Diaper creams create an essential layer of protection between your baby’s skin and diaper that prevents further friction or chafing.
+Diaper rash ointment creates an essential layer of protection between your baby’s skin and diaper that prevents further friction or chafing.
 The best diaper creams also soothe and moisturize your baby’s skin, healing diaper rashes faster and with less discomfort.

 (Note: Be sure to apply your diaper creams properly, or your baby’s rash could worsen!)

-Ensuring your baby’s diapers fit securely (without being too snug!) can prevent friction and chafing that breaks down the skin and causes diaper rashes.
+Ensuring your baby’s diapers fit securely (without being too snug!) can prevent friction and chafing that breaks down the skin and causes mild to severe diaper rash.
 If your baby constantly struggles with friction while wearing traditional diapers, switching to cloth diapers may help.

 Can Diaper Cream Make Diaper Rash Worse?

-Like many things, diaper creams' effectiveness relies on the way it’s used.
+Like many things, the effectiveness of diaper creams relies on the way they’re used.
 When applied correctly, diaper cream is a fantastic diaper rash remedy that creates a smooth, friction-fighting barrier that soothes, heals, and protects irritated skin.

-However, if diaper creams are applied incorrectly (like while the skin is damp or the cream is rubbed too heavily into the skin), diaper rashes can become more inflamed, more painful, and take longer to heal.
+However, if diaper rash ointment is applied incorrectly (like while the skin is damp or the cream is rubbed too heavily into the skin), diaper rashes can become more inflamed, more painful, and take longer to heal.